Audition

 Total Sales Form

-Option 2) If you secure one (1) brand new donor at the $500 level (or higher), 50% of your fee will be reimbursed.
-If you secure two (2) brand new donors, each at the $500 level (or higher), 100% of your fee will be reimbursed.
+Option 2) If you secure one (1) brand new donor at the $500 level (or higher), 50% of your performance fee will be reimbursed.
+If you secure two (2) brand new donors, each at the $500 level (or higher), 100% of your performance fee will be reimbursed.

 Alert: Please do not solicit any potential donor before checking first with GCB.
-We want to make sure the person or business you have in mind is not a current donor, or a donor on our “do not contact” list.
+We want to make sure the person or business you have in mind is not a current donor or a donor on our “do not contact” list.
 See Donate for more information and materials.

 Casting